ornl-ssd/cpp-novice/_episodes/17-classes1.md

 ---
 title: "Classes I"
-teaching: 15
+teaching: 45
-exercises: 15
+exercises: 0
 questions:
+- "What are classes and how are they defined and used in C++?"
 objectives:
+- "Learn how to declare and use classes."
+- "Learn how to define class constructors."
+- "Learn how to initialize classes."
 keypoints:
+- "Classes encapsulate both data and functions."
+- "Classes are types, objects are variables."
+- "Classes allow access to members to be controlled."
+- "A constructor can be used to initialize data members."
 ---
 Classes build on the `struct` type by adding functions in addition to the data.
 So, while a `struct` encapsulates data only (the what), a
 `class` encapsulates both data (the what) and functions that operate on that data (the how).

-If class can be thought of as a blueprint, then an instantation of the blueprint is an *instance* of the class.
+A class is a type that can be thought of as a blueprint.
+An instantation of the blueprint is an *instance* of the class.
 An instance of a class is also known as an *object*.
 In terms of variables, a class would be the type, and an object would be the variable.

 Classes are defined using either keyword `class` or keyword `struct`, with the following syntax: